Claire Kerrane: Early and personal life

 Kerrane is from the village of Tibohine in County Roscommon.
 She was raised on a farm.
 She has said there was no history of republicanism in her family: her mother is English and her paternal grandfather was a "staunch Fine Gael activist".
 She joined Sinn Féin at the age of 18 during a dispute over plans to build an anaerobic digestion plant in her area, when she became involved in an action group against the project.

 In 2016, Kerrane qualified as a secondary school teacher.

 Political career

 Kerrane joined Ógra Shinn Féin at the age of 15 and was a Sinn Féin organiser at NUI Galway (NUIG) during her time as a university student there studying English, Sociology and Politics.
 She was still a student at NUIG when she became a parliamentary assistant to independent TD Luke 'Ming' Flanagan on his election to the Dáil at the 2011 general election.
 Later she became a political adviser on social protection for Sinn Féin in Leinster House.

-Flanagan endorsed her as a candidate at the 2020 general election, in which she was successfully elected and entered national politics for the first time.
+Flanagan endorsed her as a candidate at the 2020 general election, in which she was elected and entered national politics for the first time.
 Kerrane retained her seat at the 2024 general election.